 To assign or change an asset tag number, perform the following steps:

-- Perform the steps in "Using the Asset Tag Utility," found earlier in this chapter. - 2.
+- 1. Perform the steps in "Using the Asset Tag Utility." - 2.
 Type asset and a space followed by the new number. - 3.
 Press <Enter>.

 For example, type the following command line and press <Enter>: